Import a SIM Free phone to North America

 When you buy a smartphone SIM free it comes completely unlocked and without a SIM card, which means it can be used by any GSM carrier.
 Until recently, this meant that you could use it with almost any SIM card worldwide.

 This situation has now changed slightly because Samsung has started locking its SIM free handsets by region (Europe, Middle East, Africa, Asia etc.), as was brought to light by the Samsung Galaxy Note 3.
-More info on this further down the page.
+More information on this further down the page.

 What are the cost advantages of buying/importing a SIM free handset?